NASCeria/wireshark-roblox-packet-decryptor/README.md

 well anyways im also working on a full roblox protocol documentation (for those that actually are interested into roblox networking ^^)

+also when youre interested into pentesting/networking feel free to message me!! i need more networkign friends!!! pls

 sincerely, nasec(@mrnasec on discord)